Haricz/dst_guide/Wigfrid.md

 	BONUS: CHESTER

-	* collect things that are only needed (don't waste effort and time collecting items you don't need yet)
+	* collect things that are only needed (don't waste effort on collecting items you don't need yet)
 	* exploration is important
 	* torches are your friend

 ----- DAY 11  -----

 	> COLLECT
-		(36)	logs
+		(48)	logs
-		(16)	rocks
+		(28)	rocks
-		(1)		gold nugget
+		(5)		gold nuggets

 	> REFINE
-		(9) 	planks
+		(13) 	planks
+		(4)		cut stones

 	> CRAFT
 		(1)		campfire
 		(1)		science machine
 		(3)		chests
+		(2)		electric doodads
 		(1)		alchemy engine

 	> EXPLORE

-	* you only have to craft 3 things today: Campfire, Science Machine, and 3 chests
+		You might have collected a lot in the previous days, so if you have extra resources and finish fast, explore more of the world.

+	* you only need (48) logs for crafting everything, but gather more for the campfire's fuel needz
+	* you can explore by day and only start crafting during the night
+	* crafting at night would be a good idea 'cuz it gives you sanity points to counter the night's sanity drain